Skip to content

 A group of people on a summery sandy beach in a pine forest by the sea.

 Extending the lifespan of performances and materials is not only ecological but also supports artists’ well-being.
 Creative work doesn’t always mean producing something new from scratch; it can also be about refining existing work and deepening artistic practice.
 The conditions in Kainuu—such as affordable storage and a collective working approach—support this long-term orientation.
-Local collaborations with, for example, the city theatre and museum facilitate material reuse and borrowing, while the community-based approach makes processes smoother.
+Local collaborations with, for example, the city theatre and museum facilitate material reuse and borrowing, while the community-based approach makes the processes run smoothly.

 The Ärjänsaari Festival Brings People Back to Basics